The cultural gem of this detour is the Monastery of Vairão (with an albergue).

 It continues along the road and under the A7.
-Here it changes to a gravel and stone path before crossing the Puente de Arcos.
+Here it changes to a gravel and stone path before crossing the Ponte do Arcos.

 At the beginning of town the camino is unclear and confused by the presence of new arrows taking you along the road.
 The way to Rates is better along the old path described below.

 At the start of town, you will find a small intersection with a tree set in a triangular retaining wall.
 Turn left here and follow the curvature of the road to the first fork and turn right.
 The path takes you through farmland and forest and directly into Rates.
-An alternative route, which is...
+An alternate route, which...

 Directly at the entrance to town sits the most Romanesque church in all of Portugal, the Igreja Românica de Rates.
 It, and a bell tower, are all that remain of the Benedictine monastery that stood here.
 Adjacent to the church is the church museum.

-São Pedro de Rates’ designation as an important stop along the Portugues way to Santiago is attributed to the legendary namesake of the town, Saint Peter of Rates.
-He is also known as Saint Peter of Braga as he was the first bishop of Braga, ordained as such by Santiago himself.
-The two were...
+São Pedro de Rates’ designation as an important stop along the Portuguese way to Santiago is attributed to the legendary namesake of the town, Saint Peter of Rates.
+He is also known as Saint Peter of Braga as he was the first bishop of Braga, ordained as such by Santiago...